 The fifth component of Hoshin Kanri is Total Quality Management.
 TQM can be thought of as having a corporate culture in which continuously improving on the ability to deliver high quality products (or services) is a normal part of every workday.
 The general principle is that good is never good enough, there is always a way to further improve the quality delivered to the customer.

 Incorporating TQM as a part of Hoshin Kanri puts the focus on the customer.
 It prevents Hoshin Kanri from becoming inward looking, and focused on “self.”

 Having clear communication at times means putting that communication in a written (visual) form placed where it is most needed.
 This means, for example, having machine operating instructions posted right on the machine so they are always available.
 The best way to accomplish this is to have a DuraLabel custom label printer always available and ready to make the labels and signs you need.
-Call 888.326.9244 today, or visit our Duralabel online store to explore quality custom label printers and tough-tested supplies.
+Visit our DuraLabel online store to explore quality custom label printers and tough-tested supplies.